mldev-ai/NLP-Tasks/README.md

 ## Acknowledgement

 [Huggingface's transformers](https://huggingface.co/transformers/) library has revolutionised the way state-of-the-art NLP models are being used in real-world.
-Without, this library, the app made here would have taken tremendous amount of work (compared to what it took rn, just an hour). :)
+Without, this library, the app made here would have taken tremendous amount of time (compared to what it took rn, just about an hour). :)